-Encourage maintenance of existing older, affordable housing stock (rental and ownership)

-- Strata Rental Conversion Policy - · Standards of Maintenance Bylaw

-- Update Standards of Maintenance Bylaw to improve effectiveness - Policy to encourage preservation and maintenance of existing purpose built rental and older fractional strata residential outside of centres (i.e. discourage redevelopment of existing rental and strata outside of centres) - Consider establishment of a District of North Vancouver Housing Corporation to acquire, manage and operate multi-family rental property.

-Replace existing rental stock (that has reached the end of its useful life)

-- Density bonus (applied on a case-by-case basis) - 1:1 rental replacement - · Community contribution towards an Affordable Housing Fund - · Reduced Parking Policy

-- Policy to provide a consistent approach to density bonus zoning and to identify potential sites - Consider replacing 1:1 rental replacement requirement with fewer, but more affordable housing - Revise/update Housing Policy to specify how much to be collected/when and how the funds are to be used - Consider phasing development to replace existing rental (e.g. inside centres first priority)
+Encourage maintenance Tools already in use: of existing older, affordable housing stock (rental and ownership) • Strata Rental Conversion Policy • Standards of Maintenance Bylaw Additional tools/actions or changes for consideration: Update Standards of Maintenance Bylaw to improve effectiveness Policy to encourage preservation and maintenance of existing purpose built rental and older fractional strata residential outside of centres (i.e. discourage redevelopment of existing rental and strata outside of centres) Consider establishment of a District of North Vancouver Housing Corporation to acquire, manage and operate multi-family rental property.
+Tools already in use: tock (that has reached the end of its useful life) Density bonus (applied on a case-by-case basis) 1:1 rental replacement Community contribution towards an Affordable Housing Fund Reduced Parking Policy changes for consideration: Policy to provide a consistent approach to density bonus zoning and to identify potential sites Consider replacing 1:1 rental replacement requirement with fewer, but more affordable housing Revise/update Housing Policy to specify how much to be collected/when and how the funds are to be used Consider phasing development to replace existing rental (e.g. inside centres first priority) ntially displaced tenants Tenant assistance/relocation strategy (applied on a case-by-case basis) Multi-Family Rental Housing Demolition Notice Bylaw Additional tools/actions or changes for consideration: Rent Bank (one time interest free loan to low income households) Tools already in use: for new market rental housing Permit secondary suites and coach houses Enable lock/off flex units Strata Rental Protection Policy Reduced Parking Policy Density Bonus (applied on ad hoc basis) Additional tools/actions or Consider priority processing of applications with new market rental housing Policy to provide a consistent approach to density bonus zoning and to identify potential sites

-Minimize impacts to potentially displaced tenants

-- Tenant assistance/relocation strategy (applied on a case-by-case basis) - · Multi-Family Rental Housing Demolition Notice Bylaw

-Rent Bank (one time interest free loan to low income households)

-Encourage opportunities for new market rental housing

-- · Permit secondary suites and coach houses

-- · Enable lock/off flex units

-- Strata Rental Protection Policy

-- Reduced Parking Policy

-- Density Bonus (applied on ad hoc basis)

-- Consider priority processing of applications with new market rental housing - Policy to provide a consistent approach to density bonus zoning and to identify potential sites

-20 Document: 2809766

-Encourage opportunities for new affordable rental

-- Density Bonus (applied on ad hoc basis)

-- Reduced Parking Policy

-- DCC exemption

-- · Leverage District owned lands to deliver affordable housing

-- Facilitate partnerships with other levels of government and non-profits

-- Consider developing an Inclusionary Zoning Policy to require a portion of new residential development to include affordable housing - Policy to provide a consistent approach to density bonus zoning and to identify potential sites - Where development of affordable housing is not feasible, collect a contribution towards Affordable Housing Fund (policy to be revised) - Identify potential District owned sites for potential affordable housing use - Consider establishment of a District of North Vancouver Housing Corporation to acquire, manage and operate affordable multi-family residential property - Consider temporary property tax exemptions for new affordable housing - Consider compilation of an affordable housing developer package (resource information on tools, programs, community partners etc.)

-Encourage opportunities for new affordable market ownership housing

-- Enable consideration of smaller units

-- · Enable consideration of innovative and flexible forms of housing

-- · Reduced Parking Policy

-- · Small lot infill housing
+Encourage opportunitie Tools already in use: s for new affordable rental Density Bonus (applied on ad hoc basis) Reduced Parking Policy DCC exemption Leverage District owned lands to deliver affordable housing Facilitate partnerships with other levels of government and non-profits Additional tools/actions or changes for consideration: Consider developing an Inclusionary Zoning Policy to require a portion of new residential development to include affordable housing Policy to provide a consistent approach to density bonus zoning and to identify potential sites Where development of affordable housing is not feasible, collect a contribution towards Affordable Housing Fund (policy to be revised) Identify potential District owned sites for potential affordable housing use Consider establishment of a District of North Vancouver Housing Corporation to acquire, manage and operate affordable multi-family residential property Consider temporary property tax exemptions for new affordable housing Consider compilation of an affordable housing developer package (resource information on tools, programs, community partners etc.) Tools already in use: s for new affordable market ownership housing Enable consideration of smaller units Enable consideration of innovative and flexible forms of housing Reduced Parking Policy Small lot infill housing Additional tools/actions or Identify opportunities (e.g. near schools and transit) to add more affordable

-- Identify opportunities (e.g. near schools and transit) to add more affordable ground oriented housing - Consider a policy to set sale/resale restrictions (e.g. 80% below market) for new affordable ownership
+Additional tools/actions or changes for consideration: Identify opportunities (e.g. near schools and transit) to add more affordable ground oriented housing Consider a policy to set sale/resale restrictions (e.g. 80% below market) for new affordable ownership changes for consideration: ground oriented housing

-Continue to support housing diversity and growth in our town and village centres
+Continue to support housing diversity and growth in our town and village centres Tools already in use: • OCP network of centres and housing policies

-- · OCP network of centres and housing policies - · Centre Implementation plans
+Centre Implementation plans

-Continue to encourage housing initiatives that support OCP objectives and provide housing choices close to transit, employment and community services
+Additional tools/actions or changes for consideration: • Continue to encourage housing initiatives that support OCP objectives and provide housing choices close to transit, employment and community services